 "Cheating ruins video games for honest players and has a big impact on the world of eSports, where there are often big prizes up for grabs "said Reinhard Blaukovitsch, managing director of Denuvo.

 Irdeto, owner of Denuvo, he instead stated that the 77% of players is led to abandon the game if you think your opponent doesn't play by the same rules.
-It also states that Denuvo Anti-Cheat will have minimal impact on the user's gaming experience and represents the company's ongoing commitment to preserving the integrity of games and eSports.
+It also states that Denuvo Anti-Cheat will have a minimal impact on the user's gaming experience and represents the company's ongoing commitment to preserve the integrity of games and eSports.